iamsidh/restAssured/README.md

-# restAssured tested using local server and mock apis
+# restAssured using local server and mock apis